 Getting My Period Back: Last 6 Months

 So, I took my health to my own hands 5 months ago.
-I stopped all exercise except for daily walking and yoga 2x / week.
+I followed the NPNW book, stopped all exercise except for daily walking and yoga 2x / week.
 I thought my eating was good already, so at first I kept that same.

 When I started my recovery, I had to weigh myself because my acupuncturist asked my BMI.
 I was 69 kg/ 152 lbs and my BMI was 22.1.